uiharuayako/recollwebui-novel/README.rst

 Requirements
 ============

-All you need to use the WebUI is:
+All you need in addition to the WebUI itself is:

 * Python 3.
 * The Python waitress package.
-You can remove this dependence and run with the internal bottle server by editing webui-standalone.py
+You can remove this dependence and run with the internal bottle server by editing webui_standalone.py
-* Recoll 1.20+ and the Recoll Python3 extension (e.g. the python3-recoll package on Debian-derived
+* Recoll 1.40+ and the Recoll Python3 extension (e.g. the python3-recoll package on Debian-derived
   systems).
 * A WEB browser